moldit/mold/README.md

 1. use standards (like stdin, stdout, stderr and JSON)

-2. allow extensions to be written in the language best suited to the problem
+2. allow functions to be written in the language best suited to the problem

 3. stay out of the way (e.g. provide all raw logging information)